College of Liberal Arts Travel Policy and Procedures 2018-19

 - Supporting documentation, such as a confirmation of paper acceptance, with the form.
 The CLA Travel Pre-Authorization Addendum Form (XLS) also asks travelers to indicate other sources of support, if any, for the trip.

-Travel Expense Claim form 262 (XLS) must be completed and submitted within 10 days of returning from the trip or the traveler risks the loss of reimbursement.
+The CLA Travel Expense Claim Form 262 (XLS) must be completed and submitted within 10 days of returning from the trip or the traveler risks the loss of reimbursement.
 Do not include any personal address information on the forms or the receipts (this may mean thoroughly crossing out personal address information on airline, car rental, hotel and other receipts).
 Do not attach boarding passes or Google maps.
 Please include original receipts for air, lodging, parking, and auto rental.
 Receipts must be affixed with tape (on edges only — not covering the text of the receipt), not staples, to the back of the expense form and/or on a separate 8.5” X 11” sheet of white paper, if necessary.
 Please see your department coordinator for special instructions involving foreign travel and reimbursement rates.

 NOTE: The completed form and attachments MUST be sent through your department coordinator so they can include the correct funding information, check the form for overall accuracy (including dates and times of departure and return and claims for meals), and obtain needed signatures prior submitting to the Dean’s Office.
-Forms will be sent back if any information is missing, left blank, or incorrect or if personal address information is included.
+Forms will be sent back if any information is missing, left blank or incorrect, or if personal address information is included.